cwimpy/academic-kickstart/content/syllabus/_index.md

 ```

 into the `Stata` command line, then you should expect to get helpful feedback from one of us in the order provided.
-Along these same lines, classmates with the time and wherewithal to provide assistance to their colleagues will be highly appreciated by everyone in the course---including Dr. Wimpy and any Graduate Assistants.[^1] [^1]:You get this error as the command is either `reg` or `regress`—in both cases the commands are lower case.
+Along these same lines, classmates with the time and wherewithal to provide assistance to their colleagues will be highly appreciated by everyone in the course---including Dr. Wimpy and any Graduate Assistants.[^1]

+[^1]: You get this error as the command is either `reg` or `regress`—in both cases the commands are lower case.

 ### Make-Up Exam Policy